- 14 April 2017

 Relevant, effective digital ad campaigns are data-driven.
 Implementing a data-first strategy is key to ensuring return on investment on local campaigns.
 A recent report by SweetIQ shared the importance of using data to learn about who your consumers are, how they found you, and the products they’re interested in.
-What sort of data should you gather from different platforms including Google My Business, Facebook, Foursquare, and Bing to successfully execute your marketing strategy?
+What sort of data should you gather from different platforms including Google Business Profiles, Facebook, Foursquare, and Bing to successfully execute your marketing strategy?

 Data to gather and analyze: conversion clicks against in-store visits to assess which stores are drawing customers in, which listings are gaining the most views